All Episodes

 Pat Boland never hurt anybody.

-There's n and these people end up being hated more than people who are destroying our lives are disliked.
+And these people end up being hated more than people who are destroying our lives are disliked.

-I'm glad you said that, because you're suffering from the spin.
+I'm glad you said that because you're suffering from the spin.

 Jay Cutler was loved in Denver.